These spaghetti squash latkes are a tasty way to serve up one of our favorite squashes.

-Spaghetti squash is an amazing vegetable (fruit?) and there are countless ways to serve it.
-Of course the most popular way is to prepare the long stringy flesh as a pasta substitute.
+Wait – spaghetti squash latkes?
+That’s right.
+Of course the most popular way to serve this popular vegetable (fruit?) is to use it as a pasta substitute.
 But we’ve never been super-crazy about food that only feels legitimate when it’s pretending to be something else.
 Be proud of who you are, spaghetti squash.
 Be a squash if that’s what you are!

-Anyway, when we got this beautiful yellow organic spaghetti squash on our wonderful tour of Tutti Frutti Farms (the squash is available at Safeway/Vons/Pavilions stores) we knew that it was a must-have item for the fall.
+Anyway, when we saw this beautiful yellow organic spaghetti squash on our tour of Tutti Frutti Farms (you can find it at most grocery stores) we knew that it was a must-have item.
 When it’s cooked, it has this brilliant yellow color that is just too perfect to resist.
-So we decided to think outside the bowl of spaghetti, so to speak, and instead we made it into savory latke-style spaghetti squash pancakes.
+So we decided to think outside the bowl of spaghetti, so to speak, and instead we made it into savory latke-style pancakes.
 Our kids call them “dinner pancakes.”
 Check it out:

 Spaghetti Squash Latkes